AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-09-16-bypassdiode.md

   - PV failure
 ---

-Bypass diodes have a pivotal role in PV modules and their failures might lead to significant power losses and even safety issues like fire or electric arcs.
+**Bypass diodes** have a pivotal role in PV modules and their failures might lead to significant performance losses and even safety issues like fire or electric arcs.

 This blog post gives an overview of bypass diodes and their failures with their root causes, signatures, and mitigation technics.

-I.	Overview
+# I.	Overview

-Bypass diodes in PV modules are used to handle important mismatch cases such as shading, cell crack, uneven soiling, etc... to prevent severe losses at the module level and high reverse voltages inducing hotspots on the PV cells.
+Bypass diodes in PV modules are used to handle important mismatch cases such as shading, cell crack, uneven soiling, etc... to prevent severe losses at the module level and high reverse voltages inducing hotspots at the cell level.
 Those are typically Schottky diodes which are commonly 3 (between 2 and 5 [1]) per PV module, each in parallel of a group of around 20 cells.

 <div align="center">
     <img src="https://alexandrehugomathieu.github.io/alexandremathieu.github.io//images/bypassdiode_images/intro.PNG"
-    width="50%">
+    width="85%">
     <figcaption> Figure 1: PV module with one-shaded cell [2] </figcaption>
-&nbsp
+&nbsp;
 </div>

 However,  those diodes are subject to failure due to static high voltage discharges, mechanical and thermal stresses [3].